JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Stardog.md

 ## Configurable Query Reasoning

 Stardog 1.x and 2.x supports configurable reasoning levels on a per-query basis.
-The current reasoning level is controlled by the //Reasoning// property and takes a value from the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.StardogReasoningMode|StardogReasoningMode]] enum.
+The current reasoning level is controlled by the `Reasoning` property and takes a value from the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.StardogReasoningMode|StardogReasoningMode]] enum.

 Note that from Stardog 3.x the reasoning level is controlled at the database level and cannot be changed at the connection level.